ald23-mod/m3c2018/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+* There will be an additional office hour on Monday, 8/10/18, 4-5pm, MLC if you need help with software installation or have general questions about the course

+* Links for lecture 1 slides, introductory Python material, and course software installation instructions can all be found on the course webpage.

 Codes, slides, exercises and solutions are (or will be) included in the course repo.
 Syncing your fork and then updating your clone (using *git pull*) will give you your own copy of all of these files.